RedHatGov/service-mesh-workshop-dashboard/workshop/content/lab3.2_grafana.md

 <blockquote>
 <i class="fa fa-desktop"></i>
-Navigate to this URL in the browser.
+Navigate to this URL in a new browser tab.
 Login with the same credentials you were provided to access OpenShift.
 </blockquote>

 Once logged in, you should be presented with the Grafana console: